MrMEEE/awx-build/installguide.md

+### DEPRECATED ###

+All new information will be at: https://awx.wiki

+Issues will still be posted here...

 # Install AWX Community Edition (RPM)

 **Now updated to the newest release of AWX (python3 and PostgreSQL 10), please be adviced that this has not been firmly tested, yet..**